 Offer the freebie in return for an email address.
 Let people know that you will send them more information that might be valuable to them once they’ve given their email address.

 These lead magnets are super powerful.
 Who doesn’t want free stuff?
 The easier you make it for people to enter your giveaway and the better the prize, the more leads you’ll get.
-Some businesses use giveaways are a primary channel for lead generation.
+Some businesses use contents, Instagram giveaways for example, as a primary channel for lead generation.

 Well, it’s a cheap way to get email addresses.